 Operating Costs

 Annual operating costs are calculated by summing the raw materials costs, utility costs, charges for facility plant operators (salaries), maintenance costs, an allowance for insurance and miscellaneous expenses, waste disposal costs, and an allowance for depreciation.
-Table 7 displays a summary of annual operating costs for the 40 million kg per year milk processing facility.
+TABLE 7 displays a summary of annual operating costs for the 40 million kg per year milk processing facility.
 The co-product credit, indicated by a minus sign, is for the sale of cream.

-Table 7
+TABLE 7

 Annual operating costs for a 40 Million kg per year fluid milk processing facility